Cycling Romania – Lost in rocky roads and passing by Buzescu

 Here even the hardware stores sell beer.
 A pint of draft beer costs about 2Lei (40 cents).
 That’s how we end the day.

-Along the way we stop to eat under a plastic bus shelter, there’s a little black dog with not much days left to live.
+Along the way we stop to eat under a plastic bus shelter, there’s a little black dog with not many days left to live.
 We give it some bread, water, and canned meat.

 We’re very close to Buzescu, where we should film the second part of our Romanian reportage.
 Buzescu is a small town with less than 10,000 inhabitants.
 It has three roads, the side ones where the lowly houses are, and the main one, where each the competition for the fanciest villa takes place.